niuers/Distributed-System-Design-Review/Products.md

    * Atomic Operations GETSET puts a different value inside a key, retriving the old one
    * SETNX sets a value only if it does not exist
    * SETNX + Timestamp => Named Locks
+1. Binary-safe strings means that values are essentially byte strings, and can contain any byte (including the null byte).
+This is possible because the Redis protocol uses pascal-style strings, prefixing any string with its length in bytes.
 3. Lists
    * Lists are your ordinary linked lists.
    * You can push and pop at both sides, extract range, resize, etc.